Activists gather for Earth Day, urge action to avoid 'dystopian' future | Science-Environment

 Globally, there was a flurry of activity in the run-up to Earth Day, with events being planned in Rome and Boston and major clean-up campaigns at Lake Dal in India's Srinagar and Florida's hurricane-hit Cape Coral.
 In Peru, shamans on Friday made an offering to the "Pachamama", or Mother Earth.
 Holding yellow flowers and rattles, the shamans walked around a papier-mache globe as they performed a cleansing ritual.

 The ancestral rituals - whose origins lie in the Indigenous cultures of Peru - are done to thank the Earth and build awareness of the planet, said Walter Alarcon, the president of the Healing Shamans of Peru International Organization.
-In San Francisco on Friday, dozens of demonstrators danced, marched and chanted in the streets as they called on California Governor Gavin Newsom to reduce the state's fossil fuel usage.
-In Washington on Saturday, just before rain storms began to kick in, the Climate Justice Alliance marched calling for an end of the fossil fuel era, accompanied by a brass jazz band.
+New York City banned cars on streets in at least 31 locations for five hours on Saturday and held concerts in Times Square.
+In Washington, the Climate Justice Alliance marched, calling for an end of the fossil fuel era, accompanied by a brass jazz band.

 Earlier in the week, U.S. President Joe Biden pledged to increase funding to help developing countries fight climate change and curb deforestation in Brazil's Amazon rainforest during a meeting with top world leaders.
 Domestically, he ordered a number of new measures that would protect communities overburdened by pollution, including creating a new White House office of environmental justice and launching a national strategy to prevent plastic pollution.
 Governments have fallen far short of pledges in the 2015 Paris Agreement to limit heating of the climate by shifting off fossil fuels, amid crises including COVID-19, Russia's invasion of Ukraine, food shortages and strained ties between China and the U.S., the top two greenhouse gas emitters.